 Here are 5 challenges of Agile Marketing that are commonly mentioned in the search results:

 - People reverting to old (non-Agile) approaches: When we change our ways of working internally, there are some practices that we need to leave behind to fully implement our new frameworks.
-It can be difficult to get everyone on board with new ways of working, especially if they have been doing things a certain way for a long time.
+It can be challenging to get everyone on board with new ways of working, especially if they have been doing things a certain way for a long time.

-- Lack of clear guidelines: Agile marketing starts with having clear guidelines for what is most important.
-Without a clear understanding of strategic goals, initiatives, and detailed plans, it can be difficult to prioritise work and make informed decisions.
+- Lack of clear guidelines: Agile marketing starts with clear guidelines for the most important.
+Without a clear understanding of strategic goals, initiatives, and detailed plans, prioritising work and making informed decisions can be challenging.

 What Are The Benefits Of Agile Marketing?